Abdullah-Imrann/DIY-Laser-Tag-With-ESP8266/README.md

 - Stable current delivery for ESP8266

 Components Required
-A concise and accurate list is available here:
+A concise and accurate list along with cost is available here:
 `hardware/components-list.md`

 Circuit Diagram & Wiring